code-423n4/2023-01-timeswap-findings/data/popular00-Q.md

 ## General Comments
 - Overall the codebase is well-written and intention is generally clear.
 Variable and function names are descriptive, the code appears to have been written with security issues like reentrancy, overflows, etc. in mind.
 - I would personally recommend against the practice of including extensive libraries in struct and enum files.
 Some files - e.g. `v2-pool/src/structs/Param.sol`, `v2-pool/src/structs/Pool.sol`, and `/v2-option/src/enums/Transaction.sol` - include both struct/enum declarations as well as a library for manipulation.
 These libraries would be better suited in `/libraries/`.
+- Tests are mostly lacking informational comments and still contain many commented-out lines of code

 ## Low Severity #1 - Newly-created options/pools never pushed to getByIndex array